 Orchestra, and the Joy Street Quartet.
 I've previously played in

 long ago, in the Greater Twin Cities

 Youth Symphony (GTCYS).
 I've been playing since I was five, but

 like many players, was not consistently devoted.
 I'm fairly

-competent--I'm presently assistant concert master in the YSO, and frequently served as concert master with the CSO.
+competent--I'm presently the concert master in the YSO, and frequently served as concert master with the CSO.